isaacmg/big_data_learning/readme.md

 ### SQL Databases
 Love them or hate them SQL databases are around to stay.
 Almost all organizations use them to store data in some capacity or another.
 Therefore it's very important to learn how to integrate them into our big data architectures.

-## Messaging/ Real time streaming data
+## Messaging/Real time streaming data
 ### Flume
 ### Kafka
 ## Workflow Software